 Did you eat breakfast while in labour?
 This young mummy shares her funny labour story with theAsianparent where she reminiscences about her McDonald's craving!

 To prepare my body for pregnancy, I started taking Folic Acid and Vitamin C daily and stopped smoking.
-Upon finding out I was pregnant, I added “tonic food” like birds nest into my diet and refrained from eating “forbidden foods” like pineapple, watermelon and mutton, which are traditionally believed to cause miscarriages.
+Upon finding out I was pregnant, I added "tonic food" like birds nest into my diet and refrained from eating "forbidden foods" like pineapple, watermelon and mutton, which are traditionally believed to cause miscarriages.
 Little did I know that I would have to think about breakfast during labour later as well!

 Because of superstitious beliefs, I also tried not to move anything in the room or cut anything on the bed and for safety reasons, I traded in all my beautiful heels for flat sandals.